-My wife, Lauren, and I live in the Ames Lake region of Carnation, Washington, with our baby boy, Alexander.
-We also have a border collie/lab mix named Bailey.
+My wife, Lauren, and I live in the Ames Lake region of Carnation, Washington, with our two kids.

 Although I always planned to become a physician, I decided to change my career path as a result of injuries I suffered while working construction.

 While I finished my undergraduate degree at UW, I worked as a carpenter/laborer.
 On October 10, 2002, a roofing subcontractor's negligence caused me to fall approximately 20 feet, leaving me wheelchair bound for approximately 18 months.
 My experience in the wheelchair and later as a plaintiff gave me an education in the struggles faced by injured persons and provided the motivation for me to become an attorney.

 I am lucky enough to say that I have recovered better than was expected.
 I love advocating for individuals who are in the position I once found myself.

 Prior to becoming an attorney, I played baseball at the University of Washington.
 I grew up in Billings, Montana.